creative-connections/Bodylight-docs/reference/editor/virtualmachine.md

 ```bash
 vagrant halt
 ```
-If you need VM, you can boot it again using:
+If you need VM, you can boot it again using (second and subsequent boot takes couple of seconds):
 ```bash
 vagrant up
 ```